Riley-Py/UWaterloo-Work/MSE 211/Week 9/Readings/Leadership Review - Yukl.md

 - Charisma is necessary but not sufficient
 - Two components needed are *intellectual stimulation* and *individualized consideration*
 	- *Intellectual stimulation* - leaders increase follower awareness of problems and view problems from different perspective
-	- *Individualized consideration* - providing support, enco
+	- *Individualized consideration* - providing support, encouragement to followers
+- Same leader can use transactional